-You're raking your leaves wrong—here’s how to do it the right way
+You're raking leaves wrong—here’s how to do it right

 What could be simpler than raking leaves?
 A lot of things, it turns out—especially if you’re dealing with a big yard and mature trees.
 The almost-endless supply of leaves can be overwhelming.

-Here how you may be making more work for yourself, and the basic tools and techniques you need to use correctly to take care of your fall lawn safely, quickly, and comfortably.
+If you're a new homeowner and wondering how to rake leaves, we have the answers.
+With some basic tools and techniques, you can rake up fall leaves in no time and have a pristine fall lawn.

 There’s more than one type of rake out there.
-What you want for raking leaves is a Goldilocks rake, a rake that’s just the right length for you, and isn’t too heavy or too light.
+When learning how to rake leaves, you want the Goldilocks of rakes–one that’s just the right length for you, and isn’t too heavy or too light.

-The flexible tines should spread in a fan, and allow you to sweep leaves gently without scarring the soil or uprooting your grass.
-The cheap bamboo rakes at the garden center snap tines if you look at them funny, and sturdy metal rakes with inflexible tines are intended for removing lawn thatch, not raking leaves.
-Shrub rakes with narrow fans are best for spot-clearing around garden beds and shrubs, not whole-lawn raking.
+In our testing, we found the Goldilocks of rakes to be the Truper Tru Tough rake with its sturdy wood handle and metal tines.
+This rake gets most of the leaves in one go, making raking leaves more efficient.

 Not sure what size you need?
 A rake handle should reach the bridge of your nose, and allow you to space out your hands when you hold it.
-You can buy a telescoping rake with an expanding head that can change handle length and head width.
+You can buy a telescoping rake with an expanding head such as the Tabor Tools telescopic rake that can change handle length and head width.

-If you want to be sure you get the best rake for your money, check our our list of the best rakes on the market today.

 Repeat after me: A rake is not a shovel.
+This is a crucial lesson when it comes to how to rake leaves.
 Rakes aren’t designed to withstand the stress of hoisting leaves, particularly wet leaves, with their tines.
 If you repeatedly lift leaves with your rake to get them into a garbage can or a compost pile, you will break your rake.
 Unless you enjoy trips to the hardware store, get in the habit of lifting your leaves some other way.

 Here are a few options if you can’t use the Force to levitate leaves with your mind like Yoda.